-According to scientists, the Earth's surface has risen in temperature by about 1 degree Fahrenheit in the past century.
+According to certain scientists, the Earth's surface has risen in temperature by about 1 degree Fahrenheit in the past century.
 There is increasing evidence that certain human activities are contributing to this change in temperature through activities that increase the levels of greenhouse gases, primarily carbon dioxide, methane, and nitrous oxide, in the atmosphere.
-Greenhouse gases trap heat that would normally escape back into the atmosphere, thus increasing the Earth's natural greenhouse effect and increasing temperature over time.
+Greenhouse gases trap heat that would normally escape back into the atmosphere, thus increasing the earth's natural greenhouse effect and increasing temperature over time.

-The Earth's climate is predicted to change because human activities are altering the chemical composition of the atmosphere through the buildup of greenhouse gases-primarily carbon dioxide (CO2), methane (CH4), and nitrous oxide (NO_x).
+The earth's climate is predicted by certain scientists to change because human activities are altering the chemical composition of the atmosphere through the buildup of greenhouse gases-primarily carbon dioxide (CO_2) , methane (CH_4) , and nitrous oxide (NO_x) .
 The heat-trapping property of these gases is undisputed.
-Although uncertainty exists about exactly how Earth's climate responds to these gases, global temperatures are rising.
+Although uncertainty exists about exactly how earth's climate responds to these gases, global temperatures are rising.